garrettw/garrettw.github.io/src/content/php-spotlight-notes.md

 - **Ilija Tovilo** — Current lead PHP core contributor; instrumental in PHP 8.x+ evolution.
 - **Sara Golemon** — Longtime core contributor and release manager (PHP 7.2, 8.0); key in Unicode and PECL work.
 Original author of `libssh2`.
+- **Andrei Zmievski** — Member of the Zend Engine team, co-creator of the Smarty templating engine, and contributor to core PHP APIs.
 - **Anatol Belski** — Major contributor to PHP internals, release management, and Windows support.
 - **Derick Rethans** — Creator of Xdebug and PHP's date extension; core developer.
 Host of the _PHP Internals News_ podcast.
+- **Gina Peter Banyard ("girgias")** — A current core developer funded by The PHP Foundation.
+She is a prolific author of RFCs that have shaped modern PHP (especially its type system) and is a maintainer of the PHP documentation.
+- **Christoph M. Becker ("cmb")** — A long-time, highly respected core contributor and release manager (PHP 7.3) who has co-authored numerous RFCs and is deeply involved in the day-to-day maintenance of the language.
+- **Joe Watkins ("krakjoe")** — A major figure in the core community, instrumental in establishing The PHP Foundation, and the author of groundbreaking extensions like parallel and pthreads that introduced new concurrency paradigms to PHP.
+- **Levi Morrison** — A long-time contributor who has authored or co-authored many of the most important RFCs in modern PHP, including those for arrow functions, return types, and nullable types.
+- **Remi Collet** — A critical figure for PHP's infrastructure, he maintains the essential RPM packages that make PHP available on Fedora, RHEL, and CentOS.
+He was also a PHP 7.2 Release Manager and is a prolific PECL package maintainer.

 ### Tier 3 — Ecosystem Catalysts & Infrastructure Shapers